 If possible she’ll hold the enemy at some chokepoint while the troops focus their fire to work through the opposition.
 Depending upon how much space needs to be controlled Khalid, Minsc and Jaheira (in that order) will switch to melee to form a rank.

 During this era, Minsc offers to train Ms. Foundling in dual-wielding flails.
 Though Jet is sceptical about how it could even work, she turns out to be a dab hand at it.
-Still, at this stage going flail-and-shield is tactically more sound.
+Still, at this stage going flail-and-shield is tactically sounder.

 Dream a little dream

-During this era, Ms. Foundling’s nightmares start seeping around her considerable defenses.
+During this era, Ms. Foundling’s nightmares start seeping around her considerable defences.
 She can even remember a few of them in detail.
 There’s also a recurrent voice talking in these dreams.

 During the most virulent nightmares, magical abilities awaken within Jet.
-For now this has endowed her with a minor, but useful healing touch.
+For now this has endowed her with a minor, once-per-day healing touch.

 (This starts *right* where the previous entry ended.)